-PFASs are not currently regulated at the federal level, but the US EPA has defined health advisories for PFOS and PFOA, where a sampling exceedance of the HA indicates an unacceptable risk.
+PFASs are not currently regulated at the federal or state level, but the USEPA has defined lifetime drinking water Health Advisories (HA) for PFOS and PFOA, where a sampling exceedance of the HA indicates an unacceptable risk.
 For the purposes of the SI Report, soil, sediment, surface water and groundwater analytical testing results will be screened against Applicable or Relevant and Appropriate Requirements and other regulatory criteria including:

-- US EPA Drinking Water Health Advisory for PFOS; - US EPA Drinking Water Health Advisory for PFOA; - US EPA Provisional Health Advisories for PFOA and PFOS, as recommended for Hoosick Falls Water Contamination; and - US EPA Residential Direct Contact with Soil Regional Screening Levels.
+- EPA Drinking Water Health Advisory for PFOS; - EPA Drinking Water Health Advisory for PFOA; - EPA's site specific action level developed for the Hoosick Falls site will be used for this project; and - EPA's Residential Direct Contact Soil Regional Screening Levels (RSLs).

-Where multiple criteria exist, the more conservative screening value will be used.
-The project action levels for each Contaminant of Potential Concern (COPC) and analytical method are presented in Appendix C.
+The project action levels (PALs) for each Contaminants of Potential Concern (COPC) and analytical method are presented in Appendix C.